QuentinSellier/Gestural-Experience-EEG-ML/README.md

 ## Citation

-If you use this code or methodology, please cite the original dissertation:
+If you use this code or methodology, please cite the original article:

-> Sellier, Q. (2023). _Exploring the Impact of Gestural Interaction Technologies on the Experience: A Marketing and HCI Perspective_ (Doctoral dissertation).
+> Sellier, Q., Poncin, I., Vande Kerkhove, C., Vanderdonckt, J. (2026). _Immersive E-Commerce Interfaces: Evaluating Customer Experience in a Gesture-Controlled Digital Catalog_ [Manuscript submitted for publication].
 Université catholique de Louvain, Louvain School of Management.

 ## License